London is a city full of life and in constant movement - there is always something fascinating to do!

 To participate in the activity you need to get a ticket, which you can book on the center's website.
 At the exit you will have got some cool pictures to upload to Instagram!

 If you are passionate about comics and video games, at the end of October you have a date with the MCM London ComicCon at the ExCeL London located in the east of the city.

-It's Britain's biggest pop culture convention, with three days packed with meet-and-greets, panels, cosplay events and a whole host of other activities!
-In fact, MCM London ComicCon attendees can go in cosplay costume and even participate in the EuroCosplay competitions.
+It is the largest pop culture convention in Britain, with three days full of meetings, panels, cosplay events and a host of other activities!
+In fact, MCM London ComicCon attendees can dress up in cosplay and even participate in the EuroCosplay competitions.
 You'll have a great time and get some of the coolest pictures of your vacation.